Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 ### Respecting the Magic Brick

-**The smartphone** is amazing an amazing tool to ruin any good night of sleep.
+**The smartphone** is amazing an amazing tool to destroying any semblance of good nights sleep.
 I would browse the phone in bed and leave it charging right next to me overnight.
-Every book that I had read about getting to sleep, stated that they put the phone on the other side of the room or in another room.
-I heard the words they were saying, but I did not listen.
-I thought I was different, I am strong-willed, therefore I should be able to ignore my phone or put it down when necessary.

-You can probably guess, that that did not happen, and I would cling to my phone.
+Every book that I had read about getting to sleep, stated that the phone should live on the other side of the room or in another room.
+The words where heard but not understood.
+I was different, I am strong-willed, therefore I should be able to ignore my phone, put it down when necessary, or stop at anytime.
+You can probably guess, that that did not happen and nights where spent clinging to a phone.
 Why does everything have to be so darn interesting before going to sleep?
-Another awful habit that I had been I needed to constantly check email.
-If I woke up from a sleep cycle, I would reach for my phone and check my email.

-I think the epiphany that I had was right after I got done working out on a day that I was tired from a bad night sleep.
+Another non-productive habit that formed, in the same vein, was the need to constantly check email.
+If I woke up from a sleep cycle, that was prime time to reach for the phone and check emails/notifications.
+An epiphany happened right after completing a tough workout on a day that I was tired from a bad night sleep.
 I distinctly remember thinking, "Why do I need to check my email overnight or on my phone at all?
 I am not going to do anything about the knowledge I got, or respond.
 So why do I keep doing it?"
-I did not have a good answer to that question.
+There was not a good answer to that question.
 That was the night that the phone got put on the far end of the room.
 The physical distance was enough for me to quickly put myself back into bounds.
 It only took me a really long time to put my ego aside and listen.

-Now that my nocturnal email checking habit was starting to break, I had one last problem I needed to break.
-Waking up at 04:00 and expecting to perform difficult tasks less than 10 minutes of waking up, can create big sleeping issues.
+Now that my nocturnal email checking habit was starting to break, there was one last problem that needed to be broken.
+Waking up at 04:00 and expecting to perform difficult tasks less than 10 minutes of waking up, can lead to big sleeping issues.
 For me, it was I wanted to be ready to go as soon as possible, because I needed as much time to accomplish the mammoth goals I set for myself.

-I had it set in my head that everything should be timed by _sleep cycles_, which are about 2 hour intervals where your brain patterns change in sleeping.
-If you are woken up in the middle of one, you would feel like you would be in a fog for the rest of the day.
-That is what I had at least convinced myself into believing, so I tried really hard to not fall back asleep if I woke up less than an hour from my alarm clock.
+It was set in my head that everything should be timed by _sleep cycles_, which are about 2 hour intervals where your brain patterns change in sleeping.
+If you are woken up in the middle of one, the rest of the day would feel like your mind is in a fog.
+At least that is what I had at least convinced myself into believing.
+Therfore, it was my duty to not fall back asleep if I woke up less than an hour from my alarm clock.

 You might be aware, but our brain is built in with a _really_ good internal clock.
 It is so good in fact, that it is a bit scary.
 I adopted the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) a long time ago.
-My working sets are 27 minutes, and my resting intervals are 3 minutes.
-When my rest interval comes up, I get up and take a break, mostly looking out a window or something.
-Well, it's gotten to the point where I feel like I have had enough of a break and go to sit back down.
-By the time my rear hits the table, the bell to start the next working set rings.
+My working sets are 27 minutes, and the resting intervals are 3 minutes.
+When a rest interval comes up, I get up and take a break, mostly looking out a window or something.
+Well, it has gotten to the point where I feel like there was enough of a break, and I could go sit.
+By the time my rear hits is in the chair, the bell, to start the next working set, rings.
 Almost as if I felt the passage of 2 minutes and 45 seconds without actually keeping track.

 Anyways, this also means that it applies to sleep durations as well.
-The amount of times that I have woken up 3-5, minutes before 04:00, gave even more merit to my internal clock.
+The amount of times that I have woken up 3-5, minutes before 04:00, gave even more merit to the concept of an internal clock.
 Couple waking up 5 minute before the alarm and not wanting to fall back asleep in fear of breaking a sleep cycle, will result in getting a restless night sleep.

-I was seriously convinced that I _needed_ to know what time it is, because I could be needed to wake up really soon.
-That would be enough for me to crawl to the other side of the room, to check my phone to see the time.
-It would also happen when I needed to take a leak overnight as well.
-This was often, because I drink almost a gallon of water a day.
+There was a strong conviction that I _needed_ to know what time it is, because I might need to wake up really soon.
+That would be enough for me to crawl to the other side of the room, to check the phone for the time.
+It would also happen when on of the frequent overnight pit-stops occurred as well.

-This proved to be the most difficult habit to break.
-Going to bed, and waking up not knowing the time difficult.
-Thankfully, I do not own any clocks other than my phone, so I did not need to get rid of anything.
-I just had to trust that my phone will go off when I told it to, and leave the rest to sleeping.
+This has proved to be the most difficult habit to break.
+Going to bed, and waking up not knowing if I overslept is difficult.
+Thankfully, I do not own any clocks other than my phone, so nothing had to be given away.
+The only course of action was to trust that the phone will go off when told so, and leave the rest to sleeping.

-When I would wake up from a sleep cycle, I had to resist the urge to check the phone to see the time.
+When I would wake up in the middle of the night, there mas a need to resist the urge to check the phone to see the time.
 This was such a hard-wired habit too.
 Each time I woke up, I had to re-assure myself that knowing the time did not matter.
 Even if it is 15 minutes to 04:00, if you get woken up you _will not_ feel like death.
 There was no easy solution to overcoming this habit, in fact it went along with another habit.

-When I would wake up to take care of business, my mind would kick into overdrive.
+I would frequently find that during the time it took to take a leak, my mind would kick into overdrive.
 Obviously, I had just woken up, therefore it means that I should start firing on all cylinders to today's task can start.
-By the time I would get back into bed, my mind would be racing.
+By the time I would get back into bed, my mind would be racing trivial stuff that would prevent me from getting to sleep.

-This would happen almost everytime I needed to get up.
+This would happen almost everytime I needed to get up out of bead.
 This was happening in tandem with weening myself off knowing the time.
 I had no good solution to this, because I would almost instantly start thinking about things as soon as I got up.
-I wish I had a better solution to this, but I do not.
-The way that I fixed this was, just hold it and take care of it when 04:00 rolls around.
-It could wait until the unknown time period is reached.
+I wish there was a better solution to this.
+The way that I fixed this was, just hold it in and take care of it when 04:00 rolls around.
+It could wait until that unknown point in time is reached.

 Sleep is such a difficult task to work with.
-I cannot sleep on demand, the best I can do is set the conditions for sleeping.
+It is not available on-demand, the best that can be done is to set the conditions for sleeping.
 Then hope that it eventually works.
-I know that being high-strung was my issue, because when I relaxed I could sleep in.
-I dedicated Saturdays to be an active recovery day.
-I would not expect myself to accomplish feats of will on that day.
-Saturdays where dedicated to un-winding and avoiding stimulus.
-Which made the night between Saturday and Sunday, the only night that I could sleep more than seven hours.
+Being high-strung is the source of all my issues.
+This is much I know because, when I relax sleep comes easy the arriving night.
+Saturdays are designated to be an active recovery day.
+There are no expectations of accomplishing great feats that day.
+Saturdays are dedicated to un-winding and avoiding stimulus.
+Which makes the night between Saturday and Sunday, the only night where sleep lasts for more than seven hours.

-I knew what the problem was, its just I had to break all the habits, that when combined gave me a terrible night sleep.
-I had to look out for morning Alex, because he needs to be in top shape.
-However, night Alex wants to stay up and look at all the interesting things.
-Eventually, it took me completely detaching from my phone and all of my habits.
-What I lost in connectivity with the world, I gained in clear headspace.
-That reward is far more satisfying.
+It is the combination of these habits that result in getting a terrible night sleep.
+I need to keep looking out for Morning Alex because, he needs to be in top shape.
+However, Last Night Alex wants to stay up and look at all the interesting things.
+Completely detaching from my phone and all of my habits that come with it, was the cost.
+What was lost in connectivity with the world became replaced with a clear head-space.
+That trade-off yields a higher life satisfaction overall.

-I would like to say that I solved my sleeping problems, the best I can say is, I am moving in the right direction.
-I no longer have the desire to know the time at night.
-Even if I do get woken up by the alarm, my mind quickly gets to a clear and active state.
-I think the best thing that has come out of this is that I can actually sleep in on both nights of the weekend.
+I wish I could say that all my sleeping problems have been solved.
+The reality is that I am moving in the right direction.
+I find desire, to know the time at night, to be manageable.
+It still sometimes happens, and the hour of night becomes known.
+Though is not the end of the world, I still need to be mindful about regression.
+With time mostly under control, the alarm clock has been what primarily pulls me out of dreamland.
+To my surprise, even if I get woken up by the alarm, my mind quickly gets to a clear and active state.

+While I am still working on managing all the poor sleeping habits.
+The reward, so far, has made it worth it, for the most part.
+The best thing that has come out of this is that I can actually sleep in on both nights of the weekend.

-I had changed something that I had no direct control over, by changing my habits that set my environment.
-While I cannot really tell you if my studies or performance have gotten better.
-I do not measure any of those at the moment, I can say that my quality of life has gone up.
-I no longer feel like I am at the whims of the sleep fairy, and I can get full nights rest.
-I still have to hold any bathroom activities until I wake up, but I am starting to notice that I can get up and return to sleep faster.
+In the end, I had changed something that I had no direct control over.
+This was done by changing my habits that set my environment.
+Unfortunately, I do not collect various performance metric on my studies or work tasks, at the moment.
+Meaning that there is nothing immediately that can be pointed at (from the outside) as positive gain from this endeavour.
+Though I can speak to the fact my quality of life has gone up.
+There is no longer a feeling of being at the whims of the sleep fairy to get a full nights rest.
+I still have to hold any bathroom activities until the alarm goes off, though.
+I am starting to notice that if I need to get up, I can return to sleep faster.

-The sheer amount of effort to fix my poor sleeping habits awards this as the greatest challenge I have faced so far.
+The giant pool of willpower and effort needed to fix my poor sleeping habits awards this as the greatest challenge I have faced so far.
 My biggest problem is, that I cannot relax or get comfortable.
 While it may be a side effect of neglect during my ultramarathon, it is something I _can_ fix.
 I just have to be ever vigilant to set the right conditions, and not slide down the slope of regression.
 Thankfully, I have the confidence in knowing that habits that I form, once set are almost there to stay.
+I have the ability to change something that feels unchangeable.